Zuehlke/kafka-streaming-technology/training-environment.md

 > [!NOTE]
 > If you plan on using Docker Desktop commercially, please ensure you sign up for a paid account.
 > See https://www.docker.com/products/docker-desktop
+> All commands starting with `podman` can be executed with `docker` as well if you are using Docker Desktop.

 Enable WSL backend in Docker Desktop / during installation<br>
 **Note:** This is probably already your default if installed after WSL